-par -ol 5 -n 10 mydesign.ncd output.dir
+par -ol high -n 10 mydesign.ncd output.dir

-The preceding command tells PAR to run 10 place and route passes and $(-n \ 10)$ at effort level 5 $(-ol \ 5)$.
-It runs each of the 10 jobs consecutively, generating an output NCD file for each job, i.e., output.dir/5_5_1.ncd, output.dir/5_5_2.ncd, etc. If each job takes approximately one hour, then the run takes approximately 10 hours.
+The preceding command tells PAR to run 10 place and route passes and (-n 10) at effort level high (-ol high).
+It runs each of the 10 jobs consecutively, generating an output NCD file for each job, i.e., output.dir/high_high_1.ncd, output.dir/high_high_2.ncd, etc. If each job takes approximately one hour, then the run takes approximately 10 hours.

 The Turns Engine allows you to use all five nodes at the same time, dramatically reducing the time required for all ten jobs.
 To do this you must first generate a file containing a list of the node names, one per line as in the following example.